acttrader/swagger/README.md

 ```

 #### ORDERS
-request to get all pending conditional orders (LIMIT, STOP) plus closed from fromTime
+request to get all currently pending conditional orders (LIMIT, STOP),  plus filled and cancelled conditional orders from fromTime

 ``` json
 {